cjroehrig/nvtool/README.md

 A tool to convert Tomato router NVRAM files to/from various formats.

+To convert from a FreshTomato backup .cfg file to a human-readable file:

+	nvtool.py  mybackup.cfg  mybackup.expq

+To convert back to an ARM FreshTomato backup:

+	nvtool.py -o hdr2  mybackup.expq  mybackup.cfg

-NB: this is a work in progress.
+NB: this is a work in progress

 ```